You are a Covered Entity, and HIPAA should be at the top of your concerns.

 The simplest patient information, such as patient name and telephone number, is considered PHI

-Your organization, defined as the Covered Entity, hires a call center to verbally capture Personal Health Information (PHI) and to store and transmit PHI in an electronic form, defined as ePHI.
+Your organization, defined as the Covered Entity, hires a call center to capture Personal Health Information (PHI), storing and transmitting PHI in an electronic form, defined as ePHI.
 The Final Omnibus Ruling provides specific requirements for handling and transmitting ePHI.

-Selecting an answering service can be a daunting task.
-During your decision process, it is important to keep one thing in mind; you are a Covered Entity and HIPAA should be at the top of your concerns.
-Home Care Answering Service
+Selecting a Call Center can be a daunting task.
+During your decision process, it is essential to keep one thing in mind; you are a Covered Entity, and HIPAA should be at the top of your concerns.

 Below are some key areas to serve as a guide during your search.

 When searching for a Call Center, there is an immediate attraction to low-priced options or flat-rate prices regardless of volume.
 Although this appears logical simply because cost efficiency is so critical, be mindful of quality, reliability, and accuracy.
 In order for most call centers to sustain such a low revenue model, they require their representatives to answer 200-400% more calls than any representative can properly handle.
 Quality of service is often low due to long hold times, high abandonment rates, unreliability, and severe inaccuracy.
 Low-cost call center providers will most likely keep you up at night due to their inaccuracy in dispatching and not following proper protocols.
 The more stress a Call Center representative experiences the more prone they are to taking shortcuts and making mistakes.
 In most cases, low-cost or flat rate call center providers will not be HIPAA compliant and lack the technology and infrastructure due to inadequate funding.

 Most call center owners are unaware of the specific security safeguards that HIPAA requires all Business Associates' to have in place.
 We estimate that only a handful of the approximately 1,500 answering services within the US are truly 100% HIPAA Compliant.